 During peak hours, many call centers face the same problem: they don’t have enough agents to cover all calls.
 For this reason, call centers can’t afford not to have a voicemail feature, which allows callers to leave a verbal message when all agents are busy.
 As soon as an agent becomes available, they can listen to a caller’s voicemail, and follow up on it.

 Top-performing call center software vendors often offer the option to either enable voicemail at all times or during work hours only.
 Additionally, this type of software usually supports the option of transitioning from a call queue to voicemail.
-So in case a caller doesn’t want to wait in the queue, they can leave a voicemail and wait for call center agents to get in touch in them when available.
+So in case a caller doesn’t want to wait in the queue, they can leave a voicemail and wait for call center agents to get in touch with them when available.

 Lastly, the voicemail feature goes hand in hand with a voicemail transcription tool.
 The tool converts voicemail audio to text files, which allows agents to review the texts at any time—in case they don’t have time to listen to voicemail messages.